Prostitution in Nevada: Legal situation

 Under Nevada state law, any county with a population of up to 700,000, as of the last decennial census is allowed to license brothels if it so chooses.
 Incorporated towns and cities in counties that allow prostitution may regulate the trade further or prohibit it altogether.

-Currently 6 out of Nevada's 17 counties have active brothels (these are all rural counties).
+Currently 6 out of Nevada's 17 counties have active brothels, all of which are rural counties.
 As of September 2023, there are 19 active legal brothels in the state.

 State law prohibits prostitution in Clark County (which contains Las Vegas), and under county or municipal law in Carson City (an independent city), and these other counties: Douglas, Eureka, Lincoln, Pershing, and Washoe (which contains Reno).
 The other 10 Nevada counties permit licensed brothels in certain specified areas or cities.
 All 10 of these rural counties have had at least one legal brothel in operation subsequent to 1971, but many of these brothels were financially unsuccessful or ran afoul of State health regulations.
 As of 2016, only seven of these counties have active brothels, while the other three (Churchill County, Esmeralda County and Humboldt County) no longer do.

 The precise licensing requirements vary by county.
 License fees for brothels range from an annual $100,000 in Storey County to an annual $200,000 in Lander County.
 Licensed prostitutes must be at least 21 years old, except in Storey County and Lyon County (where the minimum age is 18).